Ahead of election, a handful of world leaders voice support for Trump

 The leaders of Serbia and of Kosovo, the independence of which Serbia does not recognize, met with Trump in September and agreed to normalize economic ties.
 While short of fully restored relations, U.S. diplomats called it “a first step.”

-It was a political win for Serbian President Aleksandar Vucic, who in June told a local television station that Trump faced “a serious and tough enemy” after anti-racism protests erupted following the death of George Floyd in police custody, the AP reported.
+It was a political win for Serbian President Aleksandar Vucic, who in June told a local television station that Trump faced “a serious and tough enemy” after anti-racism protests erupted following the death of George Floyd in Minneapolis police custody, the Associated Press reported.

 “I hope the U.S. will come out of the crisis,” he said, adding that he wished Trump “the best of luck.”

 Vucic was elected president in 2017, after having served as prime minister.
-The former head of an ultranationalist Serbian party, he’s since recast himself as a pro-Western liberal while maintaining close ties to Russian President Vladimir Putin.
+The former head of an ultranationalist Serbian party, he has recast himself as a pro-Western liberal while maintaining close ties to Russian President Vladimir Putin.

 Another leader in the region, Milorad Dodik — the Serb member of Bosnia’s three-part, multiethnic presidency — on Friday called on Serbs in the United States to vote for Trump, and said that Biden “is simply a Serb hater,” according to the AP.